jacksnotes/JackNotes/README.md

   <h3 align="center">A static blog writing client</h3>

    **Notice**: This project is based on Gridea (MIT License), originally developed by EryouHao.
-   It has been improved, updated and maintained under the new name JackNotes.
+   It has been improved, updated under the new name JackNotes.

   [Download](https://github.com/jacksnotes/JackNotes/releases) | [Homepage](https://jacknotes.dev/)